brookinsconsulting/swark/README.md

 License
 =====

-swark is licensed under the GNU General Public License.
+Swark is licensed under the GNU General Public License.

 The complete license agreement is included in the doc/LICENSE file.

-swark is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 2 of the License.
+Swark is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 2 of the License.

-swark is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+Swark is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.

-The GNU GPL gives you the right to use, modify and redistribute swark under certain conditions.
+The GNU GPL gives you the right to use, modify and redistribute Swark under certain conditions.
 The GNU GPL license is distributed with the software, see the file doc/LICENSE.

 It is also available at http://www.gnu.org/licenses/gpl.txt

-You should have received a copy of the GNU General Public License along with swark in doc/LICENSE.
+You should have received a copy of the GNU General Public License along with Swark in doc/LICENSE.
 If not, see http://www.gnu.org/licenses/.

-Using swark under the terms of the GNU GPL is free (as in freedom).
+Using Swark under the terms of the GNU GPL is free (as in freedom).

 For more information or questions please contact license@brookinsconsulting.com